 The appropriated budget is prepared by fund, function and department.
 The City's department heads, with the approval of the City Clerk, may make transfers of appropriations within a department.
 Transfers of appropriations between departments require the approval of the City Council.
 The legal level of budgetary control is the department level.
 Budgeted amounts are as originally adopted or as amended by the City Council.
 There were no budget amendments during the year.

 B. Excess of Expenditures over Appropriations

-For the year ended December 31, 2015 no funds had expenditures over appropriations.
+For the year ended December 31, 2019, there were no funds with expenditures over appropriations.

 C. Deficit Fund Equity